greenwoodad/iconcheck/README.md

 ## Prerequisites

 This script requires a linux operating system with rsync.
-I've tested it in CentOS 6.8, 7.5 and Ubuntu 20 on the local side and CentOS 7.5, CentOS 5.1 on the remote side.
-I have only tested this with ICON-NMR run out of Topspin 2.1 and 4.0.8.
+It has been tested in CentOS 6.8, 7.5, AlmaLinux 9.6 and Ubuntu 20 on the local side and CentOS 7.5, CentOS 5.1, AlmaLinux 9.6, and RHEL7.3 on the remote side.
+It has been tested with ICON-NMR run out of Topspin 2.1, 3.6-3.8, and and 4.0.8-4.5.

 The email feature requires that the application *sendmail* is working on the machine running the script.